4b11b4/porfolio/four_billion_numbers/README.md

 then increment that section.
 When a section goes beyond it's range, it is started again at the minimum.
 Continuing on with this pattern, we will emit all values once before repeating.

+In the example above, the codes may not seem very random to a keen observer.
+However, when the values are in hex and there are thousands of sections, the codes generated appear to be much more random.